-Our business is subject to various state and federal regulations, including employment laws and regulations, minimum wage requirements, overtime requirements, working condition requirements, citizenship requirements, healthcare insurance mandates and other laws and regulations that impact our labor costs increased in fiscal 2020 as a result of increases in state and local minimum wage levels as well as the overall impact of wage pressure as the result of a low unemployment environment.
+Our business is subject to various state and federal regulations, including employment laws and regulations, minimum wage requirements, overtime requirements, working condition requirements, citizenship requirements, healthcare insurance mandates and other laws and regulations that impact our labor costs.
+Labor costs increased in fiscal 2020 as a result of increases in state and local minimum wage levels as well as the overall impact of wage pressure as the result of a low unemployment environment.

-On October 23, 2019, we announced that we would be raising our quarterly dividend to \$0.25 per share for Common Stock and to \$0.20 per share for Class B Common Stock, up from \$0.1125 and \$0.09 per share, respectively.
+On October 23, 2019, we announced that we would be raising our quarterly dividend to \$0.25 per share of Common Stock and to \$0.20 per share of Class B Common Stock, up from \$0.1125 and \$0.09 per share, respectively.
 The amount and timing of any future dividend payment is subject to the approval of the Board of Directors each quarter.

 On January 2, 2019, our Board of Directors approved a share repurchase program authorizing the Company to repurchase from time to time up to \$100.0 million of its outstanding shares of Common Stock.
 Repurchases made under the program, if any, will be made in either the open market or in privately negotiated transactions.
 The timing, manner, price and amount of any repurchases will depend on a variety of factors, including economic and market conditions, the Company stock price, corporate liquidity requirements and priorities, applicable legal requirements and other factors.
-The share repurchase program will be funded using our available cash or capacity under its credit agreement and may be suspended or discontinued at any time.
-As of November 28, 2020, we repurchased a total of 355,917 shares for an average price per share of \$167.12 under the share repurchase program using cash on hand.
-During the thirteen weeks ended November 28, 2020, we repurchased 41,000 shares for an average price per share of \$176.01.
-During the thirteen weeks ended November 30, 2019, we repurchased 50,600 shares for an average price per share of \$197.11.
+The share repurchase program will be funded using our available cash or capacity under our 2021 Credit Agreement (as defined below) and may be suspended or discontinued at any time.
+As of February 27, 2021, we repurchased a total of 368,117 shares for an average price per share of \$167.87 under the share repurchase program using cash on hand.
+During the thirteen and twenty-six weeks ended February 27, 2021, we repurchased 12,200 and 53,200 shares for an average price per share of \$189.96 and \$179.21, respectively.
+During the thirteen and twenty-six weeks ended February 29, 2020, we repurchased 20,500 and 71,100 shares for an average price per share of \$206.34 and \$199.77, respectively.

 In our fourth fiscal quarter of 2018, we initiated a multiyear CRM project to further develop, implement and deploy a third-party application we licensed.
 This new solution is intended to improve functionality, capability and information flow as well as increase automation in servicing our customers.
-As of November 28, 2020, we have capitalized \$25.5 million related to our new CRM project.
+As of February 27, 2021, we have capitalized \$27.7 million related to this CRM project.
+The Company began deployment of our new CRM during the third quarter of fiscal 2021 and as such, commencement of depreciation will begin at that point.

-Thirteen weeks ended November 28, 2020 compared with thirteen weeks ended November 30, 2019
+Thirteen weeks ended February 27, 2021 compared with thirteen weeks ended February 29, 2020